dirkgroot/dirkgroot.github.io/content/posts/robot-worlds/02-communication/index.md

 ### A little refactoring

 In the previous article, we already had a suspicion that `World` would eventually need to be split up.
 Now that we have a `MessageReceiver` in place, it's becoming obvious that `World::handleRequest` is out of place.
-Remember, it's job is to take a request, execute the requested command, and return a result.
+Remember, its job is to take a request, execute the requested command, and return a result.
 Its responsibility is focused on request and response messages.
 I think the primary responsibility of `World` should be to handle game logic.
 It shouldn't need to worry about messages, and `MessageReceiver` seems like a much better place for that.
 So let's move `handleRequest` to `MessageReceiver`.